Have questions about adoption in BC? We can help! Talk with us now using our online live chat.

 Your adoption options in BC

-Whether you intend to adopt locally or internationally, under British Columbia law you must apply to adopt with BC's Ministry of Children and Family Development or one of BC's four licensed adoption agencies.
+Whether you intend to adopt locally or internationally, under British Columbia law you must apply to adopt with BC's Ministry of Children and Family Development (MCFD) or one of BC's licensed adoption agencies.
 This applies even in the case of direct placement in which the birth mother is known to you.
 The only exception, locally, is a relative or step-parent adoption, which can be processed through a lawyer.
-Last year, the BC Ministry of Children and Family Development placed close to 300 children with adoptive families, and agencies placed approximately 140 children with new families.

-BC's Ministry of Children and Family Development (MCFD) Waiting Child program helps to place children who are in foster care and available for adoption.
+BC's Ministry of Children and Family Development (MCFD) Adopt BC Kids program helps to place children who are in foster care and available for adoption.

 For a variety of reasons parents may find themselves unable to provide adequate care for their children.
 When this occurs the Ministry may need to take temporary responsibility for these children.
 At any given time there are approximately 8,000 children in temporary or permanent care of MCFD.
 Generally 50% of these children will return to their families.
 The remaining children and youth receive continuining custody orders (CCO) and remain in the permanent care of the Ministry.

 These children are in care through no fault of their own.
 Some have been in care a short time, others have experienced years of coming in and out of care and/or multiple moves.
 Most of these children are between the ages of 2 and 18.
 Approximately 50% are Aboriginal, and more than 50% need to be placed with their siblings.
 All the children have placement and parenting considerations as a result of their life experiences.

 These kids don't need "perfect" parents, rather they need parents who are committed and willing to do what it takes.